 Licensed public adjusters must not have an affiliation with an insurance company and must work solely for the benefit of the insured on an unbiased and independent basis.
 Those who are unlicensed or unauthorized contractors and claims adjusters do not have the necessary credentials needed to handle a property damage claim on behalf of the insured.
 Accountants, restoration companies, contractors, roofers, and other tradesmen are all typically among those who practice unlicensed adjusting.

-UPPA and Licensed Insurance Agents
+Licensed Insurance Agents and the UPPA

 While it is clear as to what makes someone a licensed insurance public adjuster as opposed to an unlicensed one under UPPA, many have wondered whether UPPA regulations apply to licensed insurance agents.
 Simply put, a licensed insurance agent is not the same as a licensed insurance adjuster because the insurance agent – at the core – is a representative of the insurance company itself.